GellertPalfi/CS229-ML-algorithms-from-scratch/README.md

 <a id="lin-reg"></a>
 # Linear regression
-[Linear regression](https://en.wikipedia.org/wiki/Linear_regression) works by trying to model the relationship beetween the [dependent and independent variables](https://en.wikipedia.org/wiki/Dependent_and_independent_variables).
+[Linear regression](https://en.wikipedia.org/wiki/Linear_regression) is a statistical model which tries to model the relationship beetween the [dependent and independent variables](https://en.wikipedia.org/wiki/Dependent_and_independent_variables).
 It is mostly used for predicting continous values and rarely for classification as it is really sensitive to outliers.
 Altough a closed-form solution exits to linear regression, which would give you the optimal parameter values directly, I still used gradient descent to gain deeper knowledge of the algorithm.